The Ultimate Urban Explorer’s Guide to Street Art Capitals

 Networking Follow "Mural Hunters" on Twitter/X Local hobbyists often leak "secret" locations of new illegal pieces.

-Common Mistakes and How to Avoid Them
+Common Mistakes to Avoid

 • Relying on Top 10 Lists: Most "Top 10 Street Art Cities" articles are written by generalist travel bloggers.
 Instead, follow dedicated publications like Juxtapoz, Hi-Fructose, or Brooklyn Street Art to find where the actual movement is heading.